kubernetes/website/content/en/docs/tasks/administer-cluster/encrypt-data.md

 Each `resources` array item is a separate config and contains a complete configuration.
 The `resources.resources` field is an array of Kubernetes resource names (`resource` or `resource.group`) that should be encrypted like Secrets, ConfigMaps, or other resources.

 If custom resources are added to `EncryptionConfiguration` and the cluster version is 1.26 or newer, any newly created custom resources mentioned in the `EncryptionConfiguration` will be encrypted.
 Any custom resources that existed in etcd prior to that version and configuration will be unencrypted until they are next written to storage.
 This is the same behavior as built-in resources.
 See the [Ensure all secrets are encrypted](#ensure-all-secrets-are-encrypted) section.

 The `providers` array is an ordered list of the possible encryption providers to use for the APIs that you listed.
+Each provider supports multiple keys - the keys are tried in order for decryption, and if the provider is the first provider, the first key is used for encryption.

 Only one provider type may be specified per entry (`identity` or `aescbc` may be provided, but not both in the same item).